Wimberton/OriginPalia/PaliaSDK/README.md

 You must dump the SDK yourself using Unreal Engine SDK dumpers such as Dumper-7.
 Simply place the SDK folder and files into this folder, build, and enjoy!

-Void from the OriginSoftware commuinity has released a Dumper DLL to use for easy dumping!
+Void from the OriginSoftware community has released a Dumper DLL to use for easy dumping!
 If you'd like to use this edition, please download Dumper 7 from the link below

 🖥️ [Download Dumper 7 - OriginSoftware (Void Edition)](https://github.com/Wimberton/OriginPalia/blob/main/PaliaSDK/Dumper-7-OriginSoftware(Void).dll)